anuj-das-10/MCS-555-A-Python-Lab/README.md

 10. Write a python function to check if the given string is Palindrome or not using recursion.
 - [See Solution](solutions/Q-10.py)✅

+### Internal Questions

+1. Write a python program using map function to cumpute the sum of all the elements in a 2D-Array.

+2. Write a python program to compute the sum of all elements in a 2D-Array using List Comprehension.